 Can you explain the origin of your DJ name and the story behind it?

-Koboro is the traditional drum from my country, Eritrea.
-Almost all the music made in my country uses this drum as the base, so it holds a lot of cultural significance.
+Koboro is a traditional drum from my country, Eritrea.
+Almost all the music from my country uses this drum as the base, so it holds a lot of cultural significance to me.

 When did you first come in contact with producing and DJing in general?

-I started DJing 8 years ago, but I started messing around with production way before, fiddling around a lot with FL Studio, making Grime music.
-I’ve always been into all kinds of music; a lot of trance (the good kind), and of course I grew up listening to a lot of Dubstep, etc., and later on this evolved more into techno and house stuff.
+I started DJing around 8/9 years ago, but I started messing around with production a few years before that, fiddling around a lot with FL Studio, making Grime primarily.
+I’ve always been into all kinds of music; a lot of trance (the good kind, not the tacky shit you hear played a lot nowadays lol), and of course I grew up listening to a lot of Dubstep, D&B etc. Later on this evolved more into techno and house stuff and then eventually into the sound you hear today.

 When did you realize that music would have such a big impact on your life?

-Well, music has always been a huge part of my life, but I feel like it’s only really been a year since I’ve gained a clear vision and realization of exactly what it is I wanted to gain from it.
+Well, music has always been a huge part of my life, but I feel like it’s only been quite recently that I’ve gained a clear vision and realization of exactly what it is I wanted to gain from it.

 Besides DJing, what’s your day-to-day life like?

-I work within the renewable energy sector and come from a chemical engineering background.
-Food is also another huge part of my life and I started a vlog called “The Flavour Vault” (@the_flavour_vault) last year, which is growing steadily and has served as another creative outlet for me.
+Food is also another huge part of my life and I started a vlog last year, which is growing steadily and has served as another creative outlet for me.

 Obviously, you're not from Rotterdam.
 Can you tell us a bit about where you're from, and what the city’s like?